 The process of seeking a grant can seem daunting, but it doesn't have to be.
 In this class, poet and grant-writer Diane Silver provides an insider's understanding of the grant process, gives you the resources you need to identify the perfect grant to target, and supplies feedback on your application draft.
 The primary purpose of this six-week class is to enable you to produce a finished or nearly finished grant application.

-Week One: The How and Where
+Week One: Who, How and Where

 Week Six: Charting Your Future

 A poet, journalist, and political activist, Diane Silver often pays her mortgage by working as a grant-writer and in fundraising.
 In her career, Diane has helped two universities raise hundreds of millions of dollars and written proposals that have won funding for a variety of clients.

 "The Transformative Language Arts Network" is a 501(c)3 non-profit organization.
-Kansas, P.O.
+P.O.
 Box 779 Eureka Springs, AR 72632 USA